helidon-io/helidon/docs/se/config/advanced-configuration.md

 3. The loaded config maps the key `username` to the value `jose`…​
 4.  …​and the key `password` to `^ery$ecretP&ssword`.

 Remember that your application can process the contents of a given file as configuration.
-See the [config sources][config-sources] section and the [`ConfigSources.file`][configsources-file] Javadoc.
+See the [config sources](introduction.md#config_sources) section and the [`ConfigSources.file`][configsources-fi] Javadoc.

 ### In-memory Config Sources

 The config system provides several ways to create a `Config` tree from data already in memory.
-See the [`ConfigSources` javadoc][configsources-javadoc] for further details.
+See the [`ConfigSources` javadoc][configsources-ja] for further details.
 The numerous variants of the `from` method construct `ConfigSource` or `Builder<ConfigSource>` instances.

 #### Subtree of Another `Config`